Self-Supervised Learning with a Multi-Task Latent Space Objective: Ablation Studies

 \subsection{Influence of View Composition}

-\cref{tab:ablation_views} analyzes how the number and type of views affect BYOL performance.
+\Cref{tab:ablation_views} analyzes how the number and type of views affect BYOL performance.
 Increasing the number of global views from two to four yields only a modest improvement (70.7\% to 71.7\%), an effect that would likely diminish with longer training schedules.
 Introducing new view types instead produces substantial gains: local views raise performance to 74.7\%, and global+cutout views reach 73.7\%, confirming that view diversity is more valuable than quantity alone.
 Notably, the global+cutout configuration significantly outperforms the baseline, suggesting that the benefits of multi-crop strategies can be attributed to the increased spatial diversity, rather than to the inclusion of smaller-resolution crops specifically.
 The multi-task configuration achieves the best result with 75.6\% linear accuracy despite using fewer total views than the multi-crop setup.
 This confirms that cutout and local views provide complementary training signals.